 Rebecca or one of her team will filter the information, add it to the Animus and that is why guards are automatically located without the pet eagle and/or the traditional eagle vision.

-To make things more customisable, the process will not necessarily be an automatic one so if you complete the side quest but still want to do the dirty work on your own, you’re free to do it; a message will be shown when close to the fort to indicate that you have information on this specific area but then it’s up to you whether to use it or not, whether to switch it on or /off.
+To make things more customisable, the process will not be an automatic one so if you complete the side quest but still want to do the dirty work on your own, you’re free to do it; a message will be shown when close to the restricted area to indicate that you have information but then it’s up to you whether to use it or not, whether to switch it on or /off.

 The NPC will join you at the Assassin’s Headquarters.